-AIG takes a common approach to climate risk management across our organization, including identifying and monitoring climate risks through top-down, bottom-up approaches, risk profiling and/or exposure analysis to climate-relevant sectors.
+AIG takes a common approach to climate risk management across our organisation, including identifying and monitoring climate risks through top-down, bottom-up approaches, risk profiling and/or exposure analysis to climate-relevant sectors.

-In the UK, AIG has completed climate stress tests as prescribed by the local regulatory authority (PRA).
+In the UK, AIG has completed climate stress tests as prescribed by the PRA.
 These exercises considered the physical, transition and liability risks for various climate-related scenarios.
 Physical scenarios align with the IPCC Representative Concentration Pathways.
 Transition scenarios align with the Network for Greening the Financial System in the transition to net zero.

-Stress Test Scenario Description Type of Risk 2019 GI Stress Test Sudden Transition Long-Term Orderly Transition No Additional Policy Action Transition & Physical 2021 Climate Biennial Exploratory Scenario Early Policy Action Late Policy Action No Additional Policy Action Transition, Physical & Liability
+Stress Test Scenario Description Type of Risk 2021 Climate Biennial Exploratory Scenario Early Policy Action Late Policy Action No Additional Policy Action Transition, Physical Liability &